DevOps Certification Training Course

 So, these are the relevant parameters you have to keep in mind before choosing one between, Kubernetes vs Docker Swarm.
 Listening to the below video will help you understand the difference better.

-If your interested in learning more about Kubernetes, then you can check out Edureka’s Kubernetes Certification Training here.
+If you are interested in learning more about Kubernetes, then you can check out Edureka’s Kubernetes Training Course.
 If you have a preference between Kubernetes vs Docker Swarm, then we would love to hear your opinion.
 You can express it in the comment section below.